stride3d/stride-docs/en/manual/animation/animation-scripts.md

 ## Override the animation blend tree

-You an also override the animation blend tree and do all animation blending in the script.
+You can also override the animation blend tree and do all animation blending in the script.
 The templates *First-person shooter*, *Third-person platformer* and *Top-down RPG*, which use some advanced techniques, are examples of how to do this.
 For more information, see [custom blend trees](custom-blend-trees.md).

 ## See also